astroDimitrios/Astronomy/Code/README.md

 Folders starting with a ***C*** are the Astronomy and Python challenges that anyone can participate in.
 I will try and make them at least bi-monthly.
 Maybe less over the summer and new year.
 My solutions will be added to the folder after the end of the challenge.

 **NOTE** - Sometimes when I update a interactive notebook with corrections I forget about the normal .py version so it's not the most up to date.
-When I make new commits the binder image is re-built so if it takes ages to load I'm sorry I forgot to rebuild the binder.
-(This takes a good 5-10 mins)

 **Inspiration taken from:**